Papyruse/screencloud-nextcloud/README.md

-# NextCloud
+# ScreenCloud - NextCloud

-An NextCloud service plugin for ScreenCloud
+A NextCloud service plugin for ScreenCloud

 ## Installation